akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 To use the gRPC module of Akka Projections add the following dependency in your project:

-Akka Replicated Event Sourcing over gRPC require Akka 2.8.0 or later and can only be run in an Akka cluster since it uses cluster components.
+Akka Replicated Event Sourcing over gRPC requires Akka 2.8.0 or later and can only be run in an Akka cluster since it uses cluster components.

 It is currently only possible to use @extref:[akka-persistence-r2dbc](akka-persistence-r2dbc:projection.html) as the projection storage and journal for this module.